Self-organized homogenization of flow networks: Results

 \subsection{Interplay of simulation and data yield quantitative prediction of erosion dynamics}

-To quantitatively understand the erosion dynamics, we follow the erosion in a device reduced in network complexity to a single PEG-NB channel.
-We measure the channel width and enzyme concentration across the channel and at the hydrogel wall over three subsequent erosion enzyme pulses of $t_e=\SI{5}{min}$, each followed by $\SI{60}{min}$ of PBS solution to flush out the enzyme, see kymograph of the channel width in Fig.~\ref{fig:2}a.
+To quantitatively understand the erosion dynamics, we follow the erosion in a device reduced in network complexity to a single PEG-NB channel, see Movie~1 in the Supplemental Material~\cite{supp}.
+We measure the channel width and enzyme concentration across the channel and at the hydrogel wall over three subsequent erosion enzyme pulses of duration $t_e=\SI{5}{min}$, each followed by $\SI{60}{min}$ of PBS solution to flush out the enzyme, see kymograph of the channel width in Fig.~\ref{fig:2}a.
 In the kymograph, diffusion of the enzyme from the channel into the hydrogel, and then from the hydrogel into the channel, leads to zones of high enzyme concentration in the hydrogel with a curved boundary (see red zones in Fig.~\ref{fig:2}a).
-For further analysis, both the enzyme concentration and the channel width are averaged over the entire channel length.
-Upon inflow of a pulse of the MMP-1 enzyme, the channel starts to erode and its width increases at an average rate of $\chi \approx \SI{5}{\um\per\min}$, see Fig.~\ref{fig:2}b.
+The red zones correspond to regions of medium to high enzyme concentrations, $c>\SI{1.5e-6}{\g\per\mol}$, i.e.~regions where the enzyme concentration is diluted less than 20 times compared to the injected concentration $c_0=\SI{3e-5}{\mol\per\liter}$.
+For further analysis, both the enzyme concentration $c$ and the channel width $w$ are averaged over the entire channel length.
+Upon inflow of a pulse of the MMP-1 enzyme, the channel starts to erode, and its width increases at an average rate of $dw/dt \approx \SI{5}{\um\per\min}$, see Supp.
+Fig.~2b~\cite{supp}.
 When, after a time $t_e=\SI{5}{min}$, PBS is flowed in to replace the enzyme, the enzyme concentration in the channel decays to zero.
 During this time, enzyme molecules that had diffused into the hydrogel walls now diffuse back into the main channel and are advected away by the flow of PBS.
-The hydrogel walls keep eroding, albeit at a slower and slower rate, see Fig.~\ref{fig:2}a and Supp.~Fig.~2b.
+The hydrogel walls keep eroding, albeit at a slower and slower rate, see Fig.~\ref{fig:2}a,b and Supp.~Fig.~2b~\cite{supp}.